Los Medanos College understands that we must address systemic inequality through deeper learning and unlearning, commitment, and action.

 Virtual Equity Resource Portal

-Additionally, all employees of the College gain access to the USC Race and Equity Center in Fall 2020.
+Additionally, all employees of the College gain access to the USC Race and Equity Center beginning Fall 2020.
 Downloadable equity-related rubrics, readings, case studies, videos, slide decks, and conversation scripts will be included in the portal and accessible to all employees at member colleges.

 We commit to a year-long series of Professional Development across the District to address racism, anti-blackness, and to develop equity and anti-racist frameworks.
 You can access this resource through the InSite Portal.